asfandyarazhar13/MU_WDD/README.md

 ```

 ### Step 3: Unlearning with Fine-tuning and Gradient Ascent
-Run the following commands from `unlearn` for your method of choice (`-- unlearn FT` for fine-tuning or `-- unlearn GA` for gradient ascent)
+Run the following commands from `unlearn` for your method of choice (`--unlearn FT` for fine-tuning or `--unlearn GA` for gradient ascent)

 ```shell
 python main_forget_distill.py --mask resnet18_cifar10.pth --unlearn FT --unlearn_lr 0.01 --unlearn_epochs 10 --class_to_replace <CLASS> --dataset cifar10